visioncortex/vtracer/README.md

 ## In the wild

-VTracer is used by the following projects (feel free to add yours!):
+VTracer is used by the following products (open a PR to add yours):

 <table>
   <tbody>